tailcallhq/tailcallhq.github.io/developers/integration-testing.md

 ## How does it work?

 [Execution Spec](https://github.com/tailcallhq/tailcall/blob/main/tests/execution_spec.rs) implements a custom markdown-based testing framework for Tailcall.
-The framework is designed to help write integration tests for Tailcall configs.
+The framework is designed to help write integration tests for GraphQL configs.

 ### Run all tests